dudutran/RestaurantReviewWebApp/README.md

 This project uses the following license: <license_name>.

 <h2>Questions</h2>
 The author of this project is Du Tran.
-You can reach me via email.
+You can reach me via email, ngocdu.tran.vn@gmail.com